Email FacebookTwitterMenu burgerClose thin

 Washington, D.C.
 Estate Tax

-Washington, D.C. has an estate tax that applies to estates of over $4.528 million in 2023.
+Washington, D.C. has an estate tax that applies to estates of over $4.873 million in 2025.
 For estates above that threshold, rates are applied based on the total gross estate.
 That includes bank accounts, real estate, automobiles, investments and other valuable property held by the decedent.
 Tax rates are applied to the taxable estate based on brackets.
-Rates start at 11.2%, but the top rate of 16% applies to the portion of any estate beyond $10 million.
+Rates range from 11.2% to 16%.